-above requirements.
-A beginner swimmer cannot successfully demonstrate or complete the swimmer is only permitted in shallow water or where they mmers must wear a Coast Guard approved personal flotation requirements in shallow or calm swimmer who is not strong.
-Coa swimmer can successfully demonstrate the above of deep water but is considered a cautious swimmer or a last Guard approved flotation devices (PFD/lifejacket) are ivity), but it is not recommended that anyone at this level ng/aquatic activities. in shallow or deep water, they d mmer can successfully demonstrate the above requirements isplay strong swimming skills and may participate in most tivities.
-Coast Guard approved flotation devices d (unless required by activity).
+Beginner/Non-Swimmer.
+This swimmer cannot successfully demonstrate or complete the above requirements.
+A beginner swimmer is only permitted in shallow water or where they can stand comfortably.
+Non swimmers must wear a Coast Guard approved personal flotation device (PFD/lifejacket), always.

+Intermediate Swimmer.
+This swimmer can successfully demonstrate the above requirements in shallow or calm deep water but is considered a cautious swimmer or a swimmer who is not strong.
+Coast Guard approved flotation devices (PFD/lifejacket) are optional (unless required by activity), but it is not recommended that anyone at this level participate in high-risk swimming/aquatic activities.

+Proficient Swimmer.
+This swimmer can successfully demonstrate the above requirements in shallow or deep water, they display strong swimming skills and may participate in most high-risk swimming/aquatic activities.
+Coast Guard approved flotation devices (PFD/lifejacket) are not required (unless required by activity).

 Please note that some activities may require a more advanced test.

+On (today's date) , (participant's name)

-On (today's date), (partic has earned the above checked swim level. ripant's name) This test is valid for one year from the date of this test.
-Instructors Printed Name Instructor's Signature
+has earned the above checked swim level.
+This test is valid for one year from the date of this test.

+Instructors Printed Name

+Instructor's Signature